Troubleshoot Web Deploy problems with Visual Studio

 Have IP restrictions been configured for the Management Service?

-The other common reason you could get a 403 error is if the management service has been configured to deny the IP of the client.
+The other common reason you could get a 403 error is that the management service has been configured to deny the IP of the client.
 By default, it's configured to allow all IPs as long as remote connections are allowed.
 You can check for IP restrictions by double-clicking the Management Service icon.
 Any configured IP restriction rules are at the bottom of the page in the IPv4 Address Restrictions.

 (404) Not Found